mpbraendli/cats-radio-node/README.md

 ## Installation

+A binary is available, compiled for armhf (32-bit).
+If you want to run an aarch64 (64-bit) OS, please compile cats-radio-node yourself.
+Instructions below.

 To get cats-radio-node running on your raspberry pi

-1. Prepare an SD card with latest Raspberry Pi OS, and boot your pi with it
+1. Prepare an SD card with latest 32-bit (armhf) Raspberry Pi OS, and boot your pi with it
 1. using `raspi-config`, enable the SPI Interface
 1. `mkdir cats-radio-node` and `cd cats-radio-node`
 1. `wget https://mpb.li/pv/cats-radio-node-20240128.tar.gz`